dooplicate/rogue/README.md

 ROGUE is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

+RogueSpace is proprietary software, parts of which will be rolled out into open-source over time.

 Development Process
 -------------------